Frederick II of Denmark: Marriage to Sophie of Mecklenburg-Güstrow

 On 20 July 1572, he was married to Sophie of Mecklenburg-Güstrow, a descendant of King John of Denmark, and also his own first half-cousin, through their grandfather, Frederick I, King of Denmark and Norway.

 Sophie was the daughter of Ulrich III, Duke of Mecklenburg-Güstrow and Elizabeth of Denmark.
 Their marriage was harmonious and happy.
 Sophie is consistently mentioned in Frederick's handwritten diary as "mynt Soffye", meaning "my Sophie" and she followed him through the country as the court was very mobile.
 Queen Sophie was a loving mother, nursing her children personally during their illnesses.
 When Frederick was sick with malaria in 1575, she personally nursed him and wrote many worried letters to her father about his progress.

-After Frederick's death Sophie was granted a 'Dowager-pension' (Livgeding), consisting of Nykøbing Castle and the islands of Lolland and Falster.
+After Frederick's death Sophie was granted a life estate or 'Dowager-pension' (Livgeding), consisting of Nykøbing Castle and the islands of Lolland and Falster.
 The Dowager Queen Sophie managed her estates in Lolland-Falster so well that her son could borrow money from her on several occasions for his wars.